EGA-archive/LocalEGA/docs/ingestion.rst

 ``vhost`` and drops, in the upstream queue, one message per file to ingest, with ``type=ingest``.

-On the Local EGA, an ingest worker retrieves this message, finds the associated file in the inbox, splits its Crypt4GH header, decrypts its data portion (aka its payload), checksums its content, and moves the payload to a staging area (with a temporary name).
+On the Local EGA side, an worker retrieves this message, finds the associated file in the inbox, splits its Crypt4GH header, decrypts its data portion (aka its payload), checksums its content, and moves the payload to a staging area (with a temporary name).
 The files are read